rpdav/nixos/docs/services.md

 # Selfhosted Services

-I run most of my selfhosted services using containers.
-Some services could be run as native nix modules like nginx and nextcloud, but I'm sticking with containers right now for a couple reasons:
+The `services` directory contains (mostly) container-based selfhosted services.
+Most of these are running on my nas but a few run on vps such as a mail server.
+Bootstrapping a container-based service takes a bit more work than simple compose files.
+I've found a few tools (and have written a couple simple modules) that help speed that process up.
+An example service is in the `services` directory.

-1. My first goal is to transition my VPS and NAS over to Nixos and they exclusively use containers
+Some services could be run as native nix modules like nginx and nextcloud, but I'm sticking mostly with containers right now for a couple reasons:

-2. I'm much more familiar with containers and compose
+1. I'm much more familiar with containers and compose

-After getting everything transitioned, I may look into transitioning to Nixos modules.
+2. I use custom docker networks to allow most service-to-service communication and don't have to manage so many host port mappings.

 ## Docker vs Podman